 - Whole grains (wheat, barley, oats, rice etc)

-- Spices (especially good are cayenne, garlic, turmeric, black pepper, ginger)
+- Spices (especially good are cayenne, garlic, turmeric, black pepper, ginger because all are anti-inflammatory)

 If you are in pain (you haven’t healed) the above meat protein sources may also contain too much fat so tread carefully.
 When choosing from the above safe foods for your pancreatitis diet try to go organic to avoid GMO’s, chemical pesticides and other unwanted additives.
 You can buy organically raised poultry and wild fish.
 Both are harder to find and more expensive but in my opinion worth it.